paetricc/paetricc/README.md

 ☁️ I'm currently exploring the world of **cloud technologies** from infrastructure and automation to modern deployment practices.

+📖 I'm currently reading _A Brief History of Time_ by Stephen Hawking.

 ## 🔎 About me

 - 🧠 Focused on cybersecurity and programming
 - 📚 Lifelong learner, always curious about how things work
 - 🌍 Passionate about personal growth, reading, and exploring the world
 - 🚴 I enjoy cycling, strength training, and diving into topics like history and space
 - ☕ I'm also a big fan of good coffee.
 I enjoy both brewing it and drinking it